 Slice Fresno chile into thin rounds.
 Discard seeds if you prefer less spice.
-Be sure to wash hands and cutting board after prepping.
+Wash hands and cutting board after prepping.

 Combine ½ cup water, teriyaki glaze, and gochujang (to taste) in a mixing bowl.
 Taste, and add remaining gochujang if you prefer more heat.

 Cook the Pork and Green Beans

 Heat a large non-stick pan over high heat.
 Add 2 tsp. olive oil, ground pork, green beans, white portions of green onions, and ¼ tsp. salt to very hot pan.

-Stir occasionally, breaking up meat, until beans begin to char and no pink remains on pork, 7-9 minutes.
+Stir occasionally, breaking up meat, until green beans begin to char and no pink remains on pork, 7-9 minutes.